 These companies think of themselves or behave themselves rather as the guardians of the laws.
 These companies are repressing some other Americans and millions around the world from enjoying the free speech social network platform that Parler stands for.
 Isn’t that more than killing the competition while slashing a part of democracy?

-A blow of censorship in America continues incessantly and this time so harsh and profoundly evil when Amazon moved to suspend Parler from its web hosting service before Monday midnight Pacific time.
+A blow of the Big Tech censorship in America continues incessantly and this time so harsh and profoundly evil when Amazon moved to suspend Parler from its web hosting service before Monday midnight Pacific time.

 This will make Parler off-air.
 Free speech is under attack.
 And it is resoundingly odd that Big Tech spearheaded it and in the callous forefront to impair, cripple, immobilize or wipe out the free speech right guaranteed under the First Amendment.

-Yet, mainstream media instead of condemning Big Tech’s communistic move against the American democracy, they rather poised to report it as if they enjoyed watching communism intruding the very gate of the US democracy.
+Yet, mainstream media instead of condemning the Big Tech censorship against the American democracy, they rather poised to report it as if they enjoyed watching communism intruding the very gate of the US democracy.

 It is happening now in the United States.
 When we do nothing, later or tomorrow it will be here.
-That time, our unity in a patriotic action against plutocracy and communism would render us helpless. ▲
+At that time, our unity in a patriotic action against plutocracy and communism would render us helpless. ▲